Setting Up Automatic Refresh Policies for 5-Minute Intervals

 WITH NO DATA;

--- 2. Attach a 5-minute automatic refresh policy
+-- 2. Attach the 5-minute refresh policy using the calculated offsets.

 SELECT add_continuous_aggregate_policy(